 We all make wrong decisions but when we make them ourselves, we move on, thinking it was a bad dream, a little mistake, and an aberration.

 How long will the societal oppressions keep demanding the sacrifices of young, innocent girls?
-How long would their ambitions be thwarted by the biased demands of the culture and the dogmas?
+How long would their ambitions be thwarted by the biased demands of their culture and dogmas?

 Thank you for reading this.
 I am sure you have some thoughts to share.
 Please do so.